 If anyone breaks the mould, it’s Aurora Straus, the only professional female sportscar racer in North America.
 She even took a year off her sophomore at Harvard in 2018 in order to compete in the Pirelli World Challenge series.
-Not content at pushing limits and stereotypes in fast cars, she spends the rest of her time being a virituoso musician, an ardent campaigner and a precocious role model, with even bigger dreams for the future.
+Not content at pushing limits and stereotypes in fast cars, she spends the rest of her time being a virituoso musician, an ardent campaigner and role model, with even bigger dreams for the future.

 ‘What I’ve slowly fallen in love with is my place in the motorsport's world as a woman.
 That’s not to say I’m treated any differently out on the track, but I think I’m in a unique position in the sense that I can reach out to an entire generation of young girls.’